sakarayajitesh/Starbucks-Capstone-Project/report.md

 **Summary :**
 1) Analyzing the given three data files and performing preprocessing steps required to form the data.
-2) Spliting the data into training and test dataset.
+2) Splitting the data into training and test dataset.
 2) Constructing the Machine Learning Model.
-3) Traning the model with the training data.
+3) Training the model with the training data.
 4) Testing the previously trained model with test data.

 The difficult part me was to reconstruct the given data into a meaningful data which can be used to train the model.